stephanniegb/calculator-app-main/README.md

 ```
 And everthing around the useReducer hook
-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-I will focuse on building better and more user friendly websites and app with ReactJS amd other technologies
+I will focus on building better and more user friendly websites and app with ReactJS amd other technologies
-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources